louisb0/louis.co.nz/_posts/2025-12-20-the-x86-tso-memory-model.md

 As esoteric a topic as it seems, the x86-TSO provides an extremely helpful way of reasoning about multithreaded / lock-free software.
-In fact, it follows from this framework that for x86, nearly all of C++'s std::atomic memory orderings are the default.
+In fact, it follows from this framework that, for x86, nearly all of C++'s std::atomic memory orderings are the default.
 It becomes much easier to understand these higher-level portable memory models, designed to deal with weakly ordered architectures like ARM, when you frame them as a way